Joint private tenancies and relationship breakdown

 Report the change to the council if you get housing benefit.

-If you do not get benefits at the moment, check if you could get:
+If you do not get benefits, check if you could get:

 Income and credit checks

-If you will be paying the rent on your own, your landlord might:
+If you will pay the rent on your own, your landlord might:

 ask for a guarantor